finnpedersenkazes/elm-snake/README.md

 - The snake wraps around the grid edges.
 - The blue square is the head of the snake.

+## 2. Getting Started

-> To play the game, you can simply copy the index.html file to your computer and run it in your favorite browser.
+**To play the game**, you can simply copy the index.html file to your computer and run it in your favorite browser.
 All you need is there.
 Nothing to install.

-## 2. Getting Started
+If you want **to run the code** yourself, then continue here.

 ### Prerequisites
 - [Elm](https://guide.elm-lang.org/install/elm.html) (version 0.19 or later)